achuchulev/tf-random_string/README.md

-# Sample repo with example of terraform random provider
+# Sample repo with example of terraform random and GitHub provider

+### The purpose of this repo is to use terraform random provider to create GitHub repos with random names

 ### Prerequisites